Try these six types of networking activities to help secure interviews and land new job more quickly!

 1. Networking Events

 Plan to regularly attend networking events that allow you to interact with new people in your industry or occupation.

 There are networking events hosted by professional associations, as well as career conferences, industry trade shows, and even alumni networking events.
 Identify one or two events per month (if actively job searching) or one or two per year if you just want to stay active.

 To find events, check your newspaper for local in-person networking events.
 Newsletters specific to your industry or occupation will often list upcoming events.
 Professional associations list local and national events on their websites.
 And don’t forget to check with your school’s alumni office for upcoming networking events near you.

 General networking happens when you reach out to people you know.
-Because these people are already familiar with you, it is easier to reach out and re-educate them on what you are looking for and to request their advice or help.
+The people who know you are already familiar with you, and it is easier to reach out and re-educate them on what you are looking for and to request their advice or help.

 People you know are also more likely to want to help and refer you to people in their network.
 Consider asking your network for names of people who work at target companies and people they think you should meet.